josephdadams/TallyArbiter-RelayListener/readme.md

-# Tally Arbiter Relay Controller
+# Tally Arbiter Relay Listener
-Tally Arbiter Relay Controller was written by Joseph Adams and is distributed under the MIT License.
+Tally Arbiter Relay Listener was written by Joseph Adams and is distributed under the MIT License.

-Tally Arbiter Relay Controller is an accessory program that allows you to connect to a Tally Arbiter server and control USB relays based on the incoming tally information.
+Tally Arbiter Relay Listener is an accessory program that allows you to connect to a Tally Arbiter server and control USB relays based on the incoming tally information.

 To learn more about the Tally Arbiter project, [click here](http://github.com/josephdadams/tallyarbiter).